-I developed my essay into a vocal performance, reading the text loud with a calm stable voice, and slight emotion infused towards the end.
+I developed my essay in Japanese into a vocal performance, reading the text loud with a calm stable voice, and slight emotion infused towards the end.
 Along this audio, I placed a slide show of news photos of global and historical events and demonstrations with black slides in-between.
-The idea to make the video in this way came from my meditation on the divided societies and the perspectives of those 'on the other side', while having auditory process disorder and not being an enthusiastic online-video viewer.
+The idea to make the video in this way came from my meditation on the divided societies and the perspectives of those on 'the other side', while I have auditory process disorder and no habit to watch online videos.